The Josephus Problem: Marginal Clarifications

 And in the general case, when

-executions.
-The first remaining person at this point, the survivor, is number2l + 1
+n = 2m + l, the number of people is reduced to a power of2after there have beenlexecutions.
+The first remaining person at this point, the survivor, is number2l + 1.

 To help us visualize what this text means, first we look at the small cases.